How to Start an LLC in New Hampshire

 • Use a residence or business office as the registered address (not a P.O.
 Box)

-Some new LLC owners keep costs low by appointing themselves or a person they trust.
+You can appoint yourself or a person you trust (employee for example).
 But experienced business owners often hire a registered agent service.

 Hiring a service means you can keep your address out of the public record.
 You also don’t need to worry about being around during regular business hours.
 And you are much less likely to receive a lawsuit in front of your customers.